 You can use the library's resources to:

-Find information about popular culture in general
+Find information about popular culture during a certain time period

 Find information about representation of a particular group in popular culture/media

 Find analysis of popular culture representations or portrayals and how that affects real people

 Use this analysis as part of your project